 If you are a foreign national whose name is included in the Philippine immigration blacklist, your legal remedy is to write a letter request for the lifting of your name in the blacklist.

 This should be addressed to the Commissioner of Immigration at the Main Office in Intramuros, Manila.
 Attached to your letter request are documents showing that the ground for your inclusion in the immigration blacklist no longer exists.
-All documents obtained abroad should be authenticated by the Philippine Embassy.
+All documents obtained abroad should be Apostilled in your country or legalized by the Philippine Embassy if your country is not a member of the Apostille Convention.
 More often than not, a simple letter request goes to the shredder.
 I mean, the procedure for lifting the blacklist seemed very easy (writing a letter request) but it is more uphill than you think.
 Writing a letter, though is not a guarantee that your request will be granted.

 Periods for filing a request to lift the blacklist

 Under the latest Issuance by the Bureau of Immigration, there are periods when to timely file your Letter Request in order to lift your name in the blacklist.
-For instance, those foreign nationals who have been blacklisted for overstaying in the Philippines can only file the Request or Petition Six (6) months after your blacklist.
+This means that you cannot request for Lifting or file a Petition for lifting your blacklist if the period corresponding to your offense has not lapsed.
+For instance, those foreign nationals who have been blacklisted for overstaying in the Philippines can only file the Request or Petition for lifting six (6) months after your blacklist.
 You can see the actual date of your blacklist in the Blacklist Order.
-But if the overstaying is more than one year, you can only file the Request or Petition 12 months after your Blacklist Order.
+But if the overstaying is more than one year, you can only file the Request or Petition for lifting 12 months after your Blacklist Order.
 Your Request or Petition will be dismissed outright if you file it prematurely.
 It is important to find out the actual date of your Blacklist Order (BLO) in order to avoid outright dismissal of your Request or Petition.

 Letter of Apology

-For those foreigners whose names are included in the blacklist by reason of discourtesy to an immigration officer, one of the basic requirements is a letter of apology (1) furnished to the immigration officer concerned; (2) duly noted by the Supervisor that the letter is sincere; and (3) copy furnished to the immigration commissioner.
+For those foreigners whose names are included in the blacklist by reason of discourtesy to an immigration officer, one of the basic requirements is a letter of apology (1) furnished to the immigration officer concerned.
+(2) duly noted by the Supervisor that the letter is sincere; and (3) copy furnished to the immigration commissioner.
 The “found to be sincere” is always the tricky part of this process.
+Your chances of approval would be high if the immigration officer whom you offended interposed no objection in writing for the lifting of your blacklist.

 There are also fees that you have to pay to the Bureau of Immigration when you file your Request or Petition.
 Of course, you have to pay the minimal filing fees.
 If your request is granted, you will also pay a lifting penalty of Php55,000.00.
 You can see this in the Lifting Order issued by the Bureau of Immigration.
 You also have to pay the unpaid overstaying fees, if any, plus penalties when you have been blacklisted for overstaying.
 You have to settle all these fees as soon as possible, otherwise, the Lifting Order will not be implemented and your Blacklist Order will remain in the immigration database.